YonghaoHe/LFD-A-Light-and-Fast-Detector/README.md

 ### 1.1 New Features
 Compared to LFFD, LFD has the following features:
 * implemented using PyTorch, which is friendly for most guys (LFFD is implemented using MXNet)
-* support multi-class detection rather than single-class detection in LFFD
+* support multi-class detection rather than single-class detection (LFFD is only for single-class)
 * higher precision and lower inference latency
 * we maintain a [wiki](https://github.com/YonghaoHe/LFD-A-Light-and-Fast-Detector/wiki) (highly recommended) for you to fully understand LFD and master the code
-* the performance of LFD has been proved in more real-world applications
+* the performance of LFD has been proved in many real-world applications
 * create your desired models with satisfactory model size and inference latency, train from scratch on your own datasets,

 ### 1.2 Performance Highlights
 Before dive into the code, we present some performance results on two datasets, including precision and inference latency.

-#### Dataset 1: WIDERFACE (Single-class)
+#### Dataset 1: WIDERFACE (single-class)
 ##### Accuracy on val under the **SIO** evaluation schema proposed in [LFFD](https://arxiv.org/abs/1904.10633)

 Model Version|Easy Set|Medium Set|Hard Set